 - Secure employment

 - Pick up the Social Security Employment Verification form from the International Admissions office and have completed by supervisor

 - Complete an Application For A Social Security Card Form SS-5 (from the International Admissions office); and

 - Show your original documents (detailed below) proving your:

-- Immigration status;
+- o Immigration status;

 - Work eligibility;

-- Age; and
+- o Age; and

-- Identity.
+- o Identity.

 - Take your completed forms and original documents to the local SSA office.